Jerry Rice: Legacy

 Rice holds numerous NFL receiving records.
 His 197 career touchdown receptions are 41 scores more than the second place of 156 touchdown receptions by Randy Moss; his 208 total touchdowns (197 receiving, ten rushing, and one fumble recovery) are 33 scores ahead of Emmitt Smith's second-place total of 175.
 His 22,895 career receiving yards are 5,403 yards ahead of the second-place Larry Fitzgerald.
 His 1,256 career points scored make him the highest-scoring non-kicker in NFL history.
 Many of these records are considered by sports analysts to be unbreakable.
 During a career spanning two decades, Rice averaged 75.6 receiving yards per game.
 He received MVP votes in six out of his 20 seasons, finishing as the runner-up twice in 1987 and 1995.
 He won two NFL Offensive Player of The Year Awards, and a Bert Bell Award in 1987.

 Rice is remembered as one of the best clutch players in football history, often making game-winning catches throughout his career.
 Rice also was noted as an effective blocking receiver.
 Rice's "famous" catching ability, sometimes attributed to him having to catch bricks when working with his father during his childhood, led him to 1,549 career receptions, 117 ahead of the second-place Fitzgerald.

 Despite being keen about his public image early in his career, Rice is remembered for his work ethic and dedication.
 He still cared extensively about his physical appearance, often tailoring his uniform and jersey, and combed his hair before putting on his helmet; his philosophy was: "If you look good, feel good, you'll play good", as described by Shawn Rogers, one of his friends.
-In his 20 NFL seasons, Rice missed only 17 regular season games, 14 of them in the 1997 season and the other three in the strike-shortened season of 1987; his 303 games are the most ever by an NFL wide receiver by a wide margin.
+In his 20 NFL seasons, Rice missed only 17 regular season games, 14 of them in the 1997 season and the other three in the strike-shortened season of 1987; his 303 games are the most by an NFL wide receiver by a wide margin.
 In addition to staying on the field, his work ethic showed in his dedication to conditioning and running precise routes, with coach Dennis Green calling him "the best route runner I've ever seen".
 One of the best-known examples of his dedication and ethic was "The Hill," a steep hill in Edgewood County Park & Natural Preserve which is 2.5 mi long.
 Rice sprinted across the hill every day during the offseason to improve his abilities.